microsoft/adaptive_cloud_community/AdaptiveCloudatMicrosoftIgnite2024.md

 ## Sign up for Research

-We'd love your feedback on Adaptive Cloud strategy, AI/ML, security, Kubernetes, or deployment/management at scale.
+We'd love your feedback on adaptive cloud strategy, AI/ML, security, Kubernetes, or deployment/management at scale.
 Please take our brief survey below to help us create products that better meet your needs.

 [Take the survey](https://aka.ms/ACX/Ignite24)